Digital Signage Request

 What are the advantages of being in a fraternity or sorority?

-Along with the benefits of support, encouragement, and frienships that last a lifetime, fraternity and sorority membership offers many practical benefits to its members.
+Along with the benefits of support, encouragement, and friendships that last a lifetime, fraternity and sorority membership offers many practical benefits to its members.
 All groups offer scholarships, loans, and other financial aid to members.
 Members of fraternities and sororities have numerous opportunities to develop leadership skills by attending seminars, holding officer and committee positions within the chapter, and serving as a role model for younger members.
 Through volunteering in the community and on campus, members of fraternities and sororities develop the self-worth that comes from serving others.
 They also offer a lifetime of networking opportunities with alumni.

 What about hazing and alcohol use?

 The University of Missouri-St. Louis states that any and all forms of hazing by any member, shall be banned.
-The University of Missouri-St. Louis is opposed to any situation created intentionally to produce mental or physical discomfort, embarassment, harassment, or ridicule.
+The University of Missouri-St. Louis is opposed to any situation created intentionally to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 University of Missouri-St. Louis regulations and laws of the State of Missouri forbid hazing.

 The University of Missouri-St. Louis prohibits the use of alcoholic beverages in membership recruitment and Bid Day festivities.
 Each chapter at the University of Missouri-St. Louis abides by Missouri State Law and forbids all alcohol use by members under the age of 21 years at any and all chapter functions.
 The use of alcohol during formal recruitment is strictly prohibited.
 Any student found in violation of this policy will be dismissed from the recruitment process.